mitsuba-renderer/enoki/docs/operations.rst

     The default value of the ``Stride`` parameter indicates that the data at ``mem`` uses a packed memory layout (i.e. a stride value of ``sizeof(Type)``); other values override this behavior.

+.. cpp:function:: template <typename Output, typename Input, typename Mask> \
+                  size_t compress(Output output, Input input, Mask mask)

+    Tightly packs the input values selected by a provided mask and writes them to ``output``, which must be a pointer or a structure of pointers.
+See the :ref:`advanced topics section <compression>` with regards to usage.
+The function returns ``count(mask)`` and also advances the pointer by this amount.

 Miscellaneous initialization
 ----------------------------